 Zadanie 6

-Did your best friend
+Did you Did your mum Did your best friend Did your friends

 Zadanie 7